Errors

 }

-The following table describes possible values for code.
+The following table describes possible values for code in v2 API responses.

 CodeHTTP StatusDescription